binerogroup/documentation/networking/load-balancer/launching-a-loadbalancer/openstack-horizon.rst

   - Select the load balancer protocol.

-  - *Verify the port number* (it may set automatically but depending on protocol you may need to set it manually).
+  - *Verify the port number* (it might set automatically but depending on protocol you might need to set it manually).
 Without it, creation will fail.

   - Press **Next**.